-As long as R < 1.05 (the market rate), the planner never recommends a positive investment or storage level; only the outside credit market is used.
-The planner uses transfers and utility promises to provide incentive-compatible insurance every period.
+2 shows the policy functions for R = 1.1 as a function of the initial utility promise W_0 and the realized endowment in the first period (low or high, represented by solid and dashed lines in the graph).
+In all graphs a vertical line marks the initial utility level at which the expected discounted surplus of the planner is zero.
+At R = 1.1, the net expected return on storage is 10 percent, which exceeds the credit market interest rate of 5 percent.
+Consequently, the storage technology is used to the maximum of 0.6 regardless of the realized endowment.
+The planner uses transfers and utility promises to provide incentive-compatible insurance to the agent with the low income realization.
 The transfer for the low endowment is higher than for the high endowment, and at zero expected surplus high-income agents today pay premia, while low-income agents receive indemnities.
-The difference in consumption between low- and high-endowment agents is only about .2 over most of the range of W_0 , even though the endowment differs by 1.
+The difference in consumption between low- and high-endowment agents is only about 0.3, even though the endowment differs by 1.
+In other words, the planner is able to insure about seventy percent the income risk in the first period.
 In order to ensure incentive compatibility (i.e., induce the high-endowment agent to report truthfully), the planner promises a schedule of higher future utility from tomorrow on to agents with the high endowment.
-Note that separate utilities are promised for each of the two possible incomes tomorrow.
-Today, naturally, both consumption and utility promises increase with initial promised utility.
+Note that separate utilities are promised for each of the two possible incomes tomorrow (the promises for the low income are on the left, and those for the high income on the right).
+In the first period, naturally, both consumption and utility promises increase with initial promised utility.
 The dynamics are implicit in the utility promise transitions.
 For example, agents with high income today are pushed towards higher expected utility tomorrow.